turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 ## Day 3 Questions

 1. What is a conditional statement?
-Give three examples.
+Give one example of a daily life conditional.
+Give one example of where a conditional is probably used in a web application you use.

-1. Why might you want to use an if-statement?
+2. Why might you want to use an `if` statement?

-1. What is the JavaScript syntax for an if statement?
+3. What is the JavaScript syntax for an `if` statement?

-1. How do you add multiple conditions to an if statement?
+4. How do you add multiple conditions to an `if` statement?

-1. What is the JavaScript syntax for an if/else if/else statement?
+5. What is the JavaScript syntax for an `if/else` statement?

-1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
+6. Other than an `if` statement, can you think of any other ways we might want to use a conditional statement?